Congressional Research Service: Overview of services

 During committee and floor consideration, CRS can assist Representatives and Senators in several different ways, in addition to providing background information to assist Members in understanding the issues a bill addresses.
-CRS attorneys can help clarify legal effects the bill may have.
-CRS policy analysts can work with Members in deciding whether to propose amendments and then in making certain that their amendments are designed and phrased to achieve the desired results.
+CRS attorneys can help clarify the legal effects the bill may have.
+CRS policy analysts can work with members to decide whether to propose amendments and then make certain that their amendments are designed and phrased to achieve the desired results.
 CRS also can help Members prepare for the debate by providing data and other information that they can use to support the positions they have decided to take.